soffes/dotfiles/Readme.markdown

 ## Environment

 I am running on Mac OS X, but it will likely work on Linux as well with minor fiddling.
 I primarily use zsh, but this includes some older bash files as well.
 If you would like to switch to zsh, you can do so with the following command.

-    chsh -s /bin/zsh
+    $ chsh -s /bin/zsh

+## Installation

+    $ cd ~
+    $ git init
+    $ git remote add origin https://samsoffes@github.com/samsoffes/dotfiles.git
+    $ git pull origin master

 ## Stuff To Change

-You'll probably want to change the `.gitconfig` so you don't commit everything as me.
+**Please change** the `.gitconfig` so you don't commit everything as me.
 Everything else shouldn't need tweaking.

 If you don't want to see `Readme.markdown` in your home folder (it drives me nuts seeing it in there), just run this: